Bill Fralic

-Early years
+Early life

 Born in Penn Hills, Pennsylvania, Fralic played high school football at Penn Hills High School and graduated in 1981.
 Readers of the Pennsylvania Football News named him to the "All Century" team of Pennsylvania high school football players.
-He is listed beside Chuck Bednarik and Mike Munchak as a first-team offensive lineman.
+He is listed beside Chuck Bednarik and Mike Munchak as a first team guard.
 Fralic was named the male high school athlete of the year by the Pittsburgh Post-Gazette.

-College
+College career

 After high school, the highly recruited Fralic attended the University of Pittsburgh on a football scholarship.
-While at Pitt, he played offensive tackle for the Panthers and was named a consensus All-American his junior and senior seasons.
+While at Pitt, he played offensive tackle for the Panthers and was named a unanimous All-American his junior and senior seasons.
 He was known for the 'Pancake Block' which was termed for the way he would flatten his opponents when blocking.
-Fralic's teammates at Pitt included future Pro Bowl tackle Jimbo Covert and future Hall of Fame quarterback Dan Marino.
+Fralic's teammates at Pitt included future Hall of Famers offensive tackle Jimbo Covert and quarterback Dan Marino.